Inside: Discover the benefits of raising backyard chickens! From fresh eggs & sustainable living to educational

 This post contains affiliate links, see my disclosure policy for more information.

-We did we decide to get backyard chickens?
+How did we decide to get backyard chickens?
 I could have cared less if we had gotten chickens, I wanted quail.
-We got our chickens first though, because they are more readily available here.
+We got our chickens first though because they are more readily available here.
 I have to say, I love them!
-They are awesome personalities, and are fun to just sit and watch.
+They are awesome personalities and are fun to just sit and watch.

 This is the best reason for having backyard chickens, you'll never be without fresh eggs.
 If you are a family that enjoys egg sandwiches, boiled eggs, etc, then having a fresh supply is a great thing.